National Resources Commission

+The former site of the National Government Resource Committee located in Nanjing University of Technology.

 The National Resources Commission (國家資源委員會 (guójiā zīyuán wěiyuánhuì)) was a powerful organ of the Executive Yuan of the Republic of China that existed from 1932 to 1952 and was responsible for industrial development and the management of public enterprises.
 It was staffed entirely by technocrats who reported directly to the Nationalist leader Chiang Kai-shek.
 The significance of the National Resources Commission stemmed from the leading role it played in industrial development during the two decades of Kuomintang "tutelage" over China.

 The National Resources Commission was originally formed as the National Defense Planning Commission (國防設計委員會) in 1932 in Nanjing with a staff of fifty technical experts to plan industrial mobilization in preparation for the Second Sino-Japanese War.
 The immediate catalyst for the formation of the National Defense Planning Commission was the Japanese invasion of Manchuria in 1931.
 The Commission was headed by Weng Wenhao.

 Its immediate goal was to design and implement defense-related industries to make China self-sufficient in impending war with Japan.

 The National Defense Planning Commission was renamed the National Resources Commission in 1935 to reflect its role beyond defense-related industries.
 It soon grew into a large bureaucracy that was involved in managing a large state-owned industrial sector and in coordinating foreign trade.
 By 1947, it had a staff of 33,000 who supervised 230,000 workers, mostly in public enterprises.
-Due mainly to the nationalization major industries by the Nationalist Government, the NRC would gain control of 70% of Chinese industry.
+Due mainly to the nationalization of major industries by the Nationalist Government, the NRC ultimately gained control of 70% of Chinese industry.